Lea esta hoja informativa en español.

 - Infections caused by bacteria or parasites

-- Problems of the digestive tract such as irritable bowels
+- Problems of the digestive tract (gut), such as irritable bowels

-- Inflammation of the pancreas (pancreatitis) can caused by some HIV drugs, high levels of fat in the blood, or drinking alcohol
+- Inflammation of the pancreas (pancreatitis) can be caused by some HIV drugs, high levels of fat in the blood, or drinking alcohol

 - Bladder or urinary tract infections (especially in women)

 - Menstrual cramps or conditions of the uterus (womb), cervix (opening to the womb), or ovaries

 - Headache – Head pain can be mild to severe, and may be described as pressure, throbbing, or a dull ache.
-The most common causes of mild headaches include muscle tension, flu-like illness, and HIV drug side effects.
+The most common causes of mild headaches include muscle tension, flu-like illness, and side effects of HIV drugs.
 Moderate or severe headaches can be caused by sinus pressure, tooth infections, brain infections, brain tumors, bleeding in the brain, migraines, or strokes.

 - Joint, Muscle, and Bone Pain – This pain can also be mild to severe.
 It may be related to conditions such as arthritis, bone disease, injury, or just aging.
-It can also be a side effect of some HIV drugs and medications for other conditions like hepatitis or high cholesterol.
+It can also be a side effect of some HIV drugs and medications for other conditions, such as hepatitis or high cholesterol.

-- Herpes Pain – Herpes is a family of viruses common in people living with HIV.
-Herpes viruses stay in the body for life, going into hiding and flaring up later.
+- Herpes Pain– Herpes is a family of viruses common in people living with HIV.
+Herpes viruses stay in the body for life, going into hiding and coming back later.
 The varicella-zoster herpes virus first causes chickenpox and later can cause shingles, a painful rash along nerve pathways.
 Herpes simplex virus types 1 and 2 cause painful blisters around the mouth ("cold sores") or genital area.
-Even after a herpes sore heals, a person may still have persistent pain.
+Even after a herpes sore heals, the pain may continue.

 - Other Types